PyMVPA/PyMVPA/doc/source/index.rst

 PyMVPA is a Python_ package intended to ease statistical learning analyses of large datasets.
 It offers an extensible framework with a high-level interface to a broad range of algorithms for classification, regression, feature selection, data import and export.
+It is designed to integrate well with related software packages, such as scikit-learn_, and MDP_.
 While it is not limited to the neuroimaging domain, it is eminently suited for such datasets.
-PyMVPA is truly free software (in every respect) and additionally requires nothing but free-software to run.
+PyMVPA is free software and requires nothing but free-software to run.

 PyMVPA stands for **M**\ ulti\ **V**\ ariate **P**\ attern **A**\ nalysis (:term:`MVPA`) in **Py**\ thon.